susanliubc/Tutors/README.md

 # Tutors

-Full stak web app with python Django, and react/redux
+Full stak web app with python Django (rest_frameworks for authentication)for backend, and react/redux for front end